Postponed VAT Accounting: What is it and How Does it Work?

 What is PVA?

-This is simply the abbreviation of postponed VAT accounting and is how this process is most commonly referred to in tutorials and documentation.
+This is simply the short form of postponed VAT accounting and is how this process is most commonly referred to in tutorials and documentation.

 How does this benefit the small business?